iamdcj/javascripts/core/types/composite/arrays/README.md

 ```
 ---
 ### Working with Arrays
-There a number of built-in [methods](./methods) which assist engineers when working with ordinal ordered collections of data
+There are a number of built-in [methods](./methods) which assist engineers when working with ordinal ordered collections of data